Zlagi/Blogfy/README.md

 Series of workflows runs (in parallel) for every opened PR and after merging PR to `main` branch:
 * `./gradlew lintDebug` - runs Android lint
 * `./gradlew testDebugUnitTest` - run unit tests

+## Upcoming improvements
+- Increase tests coverage in the data layer.
+- Improve code quality

+## Known issues
+- Leaky memory: this issue produced when the user navigate from FeedFrgment to BlogDetailFragment before the image loading is complete and vice-versa.
+- search query is not saved when the orientation is changed.
+- app crashing when the bottom sheet is displayed and the orientation is changed.
+- social media authentication seems not working properly

 ## Inspiration